trek-view/basecamp/_posts/2020-05-22-announcing-trek-pack-v2.md

 **2. Join the Trekker Program**

-Individuals, groups, or organisations looking to capture 360-degree tours of our natural world or in disaster situations for non-commercial purposes are encouraged to our camera loan program.
+Individuals, groups, or organisations looking to capture 360-degree tours of our natural world for non-commercial purposes are encouraged to our camera loan program.

 [Submit an application to our camera loan program here](/loan).